-To be considered for admission to the graduate program, applicants must hold a bachelor’s degree or its equivalent and have an academic record that suggests the applicant can successfully complete graduate work in linguistics.
-In determining qualifications for admission, attention is paid to academic achievements, potential for research, and intellectual interest as indicated by the statement of purpose, transcripts of past academic work, and letters of recommendation.
+To be considered for admission to a graduate program, applicants must hold a bachelor’s degree or its equivalent and have an academic record that suggests the applicant can successfully complete graduate work in linguistics.
+In determining qualifications for admission, attention is paid to academic achievements and grades, potential for research, transcripts of past academic work, letters of recommendation, and intellectual interest in linguistics and in our department as indicated by the statement of purpose.

-All applications to graduate tracks must be made online:
+All applications to graduate tracks must be made online.
+Buttons below will direct you to create an account and start an application.

-December 15: PhD applicants wishing to be considered for financial support*
+December 15: applications are due for all prospective PhD students wishing to be considered for funding.

-March 1: All international MA/MS and PhD applicants
+March 1: applications are due for all international MA/MS applicants and international PhD applicants with external funding.

 All international applicants must also provide TOEFL or IELTS scores.